adrianluman/etl-flatfiles-kafka/scala/README.md

-# Go implementation of ETL projects from flatfiles
+# Scala implementation of ETL projects from flatfiles
-Using Go to read from a flatfiles
+Using Scala to read from a flatfiles
 Write it to Kafka (Extract)
 Read from Kafka, transform it (Transform)
 Load the transformed data to another place (Load)